antvis/G2/site/docs/manual/core/interaction/sliderFilter.en.md

 ## Examples

-### Basic Slider Axis Filtering
+### Basic Slider Filtering

-The following example shows how to add basic X-axis slider axis filtering functionality to a line chart:
+The following example shows how to add basic X-axis slider filtering functionality to a line chart:

 ```js | ob { inject: true }
 import { Chart } from '@antv/g2';